nabi-cloud/jamming/README.md

 ## Features

-### Spotify Library
-  - Requests to Spotify API to display content from the Spotify library.
-  - Search for tracks to include in the user's custom playlist.
+- **Spotify Library:** Requests to Spotify API to display content from the Spotify library.
+Search for tracks to include in the user's custom playlist.

-### Playlist Creation
-  - Create playlists by selecting tracks from the Spotify library.
+- **Playlist Creation:** Create playlists by selecting tracks from the Spotify library.

-### Preview Samples
-  - Provide preview samples for each track.
+- **Preview Samples:** Provide preview samples for each track.

-### Loading Screen for Playlist Saving
-  - Shows a loading screen to provide feedback while the custom playlist is being saved to their Spotify account.
+- **Loading Screen for Playlist Saving:** Shows a loading screen to provide feedback while the custom playlist is being saved to their Spotify account.

-### Notification Message
-  - Show a message box in the upper right corner for handling errors and successful playlist saving.
+- **Notification Message:** Show a message box in the upper right corner for handling errors and successful playlist saving.

-### Persistent Search Term
-  - Maintains the user's search term even after a redirect on login.
-  - Restores the previous search term to continue the user's search query without re-entering information.
+- **Persistent Search Term:** Maintains the user's search term even after a redirect on login.
+Restores the previous search term to continue the user's search query without re-entering information.

-### Token Refresh Handling
-  - Prevents loss of playlist information in case of a token refresh by ensuring that the playlist data persists.
+- **Token Refresh Handling:** Prevents loss of playlist information in case of a token refresh by ensuring that the playlist data persists.

 <br>